The People of NOLA:

-No, don’t.
-This may happen on the balconies on Bourbon Street.
-The quarter is adult oriented where you will find risque costumes and flashing for beads during Mardi Gras.
-While the Vieux Carre has its share of debauchery, outside of the French Quarter, Mardi Gras is a family event.
-The parades are family oriented, and it would be inappropriate to expose body parts along the parade routes where there are families and children, and it could even get you arrested.
+No!
+Don't!
+Never!
+Ever!
+This may happen on the balconies on Bourbon Street during mardi gras.
+The French Quarter is adult-oriented where you will find risque costumes and flashing for beads only during the carnival season.
+While the Vieux Carre has its share of debauchery, outside of the French Quarter, mardi gras is a family event.

 Bet I can tell you where you got dem shoes?

-The other day I was walking on Bourbon Street in my comfy walking boots.
-A young man approached me and said, “I like dem shoes.”
+One day I was walking on Bourbon Street in my comfy walking boots.
+A young man approached me with a big smile and said, "I like dem shoes."

 "Thank you," I replied and kept walking.

-He started to follow me and said, “Bet I can tell you where you got dem shoes.”
+He started to follow me and said, "I'll bet you $20 I can tell you where you got dem shoes."

-If I had been somebody who doesn’t know the scam and entertained it, he would have said, you got dem shoes on your feet, on the street, in New Orleans.
-Then he would have harassed and intimidated me for twenty dollars or so for making that discovery.
-If anybody approaches you and says anything about your shoes, unless you just want to make a donation, ignore them and walk away.
-It’s a scam.
+If I had been somebody who didn't know the scam and entertained it, he would have harassed and intimidated me for that twenty dollars he bet me.
+If anybody approaches you and says anything about your shoes, unless you just want to make a donation, give them the correct answer or ignore them and walk away.
+It's a scam.

 One of the many reasons to be intrigued by New Orleans is there is no other place like it in the world.
 Use good common sense.
 Have fun.
 Enjoy all that New Orleans has to offer.
 It has been said: New Orleans is a city with many faces, but only one soul.
 Its mystery and ambiance will seduce you, and once you surrender, it will never let go.
 By the time you get home, you will be planning your next trip.
 When you leave, a piece of it goes with you, and that will always draw you back.